mahmudhasankhan/question-answering-chatbot/README.md

 ```
 https://github.com/mahmudhasankhan/question-answering-chatbot.git
 ```
 You need to create a .env file to setup necessary environment variables.
+If you have prepared your own pdf then you would require PINECONE environment variables, otherwise you don't have to.
+You could just test out the app with the default context the app gets.

 ```
 OPENAI_API_KEY=